Mayonnaise Making Process: Mayonnaise

 Mayonnaise is a thick, almost solid sauce mainly made of oil, eggs, lemon juice or vinegar, and seasonings.
-Typically seen in salads and other foods.
+Typically in salads and other foods.
 It is light yellow and isn’t too soft or thick.
 Mayo has a mildly refreshing smell and a strong aftertaste.
 Egg yolk phospholipids have a strong emulsifying effect, so they can make a stable emulsion.
 Fine particles of 2 to 4 microns spread the oil through the vinegar.
 When you eat, the water phase hits your tongue first and gives you a smooth, refreshingly sour taste.
 Then, tasting the oil phase.

 |Ingredients||80% Oil Formula||Low–Fat Formula|